Why do you need clay bar treatment after using automatic car wash

 A traditional clay bar is a clay-like product that pulls surface contaminants like rail dust, loose debris, bug residue, and rough spots from the clear coat of the car's paint.
 It can also help with minor swirls, old wax and acid rain residue.

-A person can go to a detailing shop to get the clay bar treatment done or do it themselves by purchasing a clay bar kit from an auto parts shop, chemical guys website, that specifies in selling equipment for cars or even Amazon or Ebay.
+A person can go to a detailing shop, car dealers detail shop to get the clay bar treatment done or do it themselves by purchasing a clay bar kit from an auto parts shop, chemical guys website, that specifies in selling equipment for cars or even Amazon or Ebay.

 Traditional detailing clay bar can come in different colors, vary in cost, and different usages.
 The most important thing to consider when buying a clay bar is its grade.
 The grade can range from consumer grade (medium grade clay) to professional grade ( fine grade bars).